-In January 1999, EMCORE signed an agreement with General Electric Lighting to form GELcore, a joint venture to develop and market HB LED lighting products.
+In May 1999, EMCORE and General Electric Lighting formed GELcore, a joint venture to develop and market HB LED lighting products.
 General Electric Lighting and EMCORE have agreed that this joint venture will be the exclusive vehicle for each party's participation in solid state lighting.
 GELcore seeks to combine EMCORE's materials science expertise, process technology and compound semiconductor production systems with General Electric Lighting's brand name recognition and extensive marketing and distribution capabilities.
 GELcore's long-term goal is to develop products to replace traditional lighting.